-Sinus lift, which is also termed as sinus graft, and sinus floor augmentation is a dental surgical procedure.
+A sinus lift, which is also termed a sinus graft, and sinus floor augmentation is a dental surgical procedures.
 Sinus lift surgery is the restoration of the volume of bone tissue.
 The volume of the sinus is achieved, which is necessary for the successful and safe installation of the implant.
 The key factor is to accurately determine the distance between the lower edge of the jaw and the bottom of the maxillary sinus, the height of the bone on the upper jaw.

 Above the upper jawbone, is the maxillary sinus.
 When the jawbone volume is too small to accommodate dental implants, sinus lift surgery is performed.

 Therefore, it is impossible to establish a dental implant without first increasing the bone height.
 It is necessary to insert a new bone between the already existing jaw bone and the mucosa of the sinus.
 Then the total bone size will be sufficient to install a dental implant.

 Indications for sinus-lifting